 Coneflowers are very low maintenance once they are established.
 Here are a few things you can do to get them started off right.

-Echinacea are also very easy going when it comes to watering.
+Echinacea is also very easygoing when it comes to watering.
 Water them well to establish new plants in the garden and encourage deep roots.
 Once established, they won’t need any supplemental watering unless you are in periods of extreme drought.

-Echinacea grow a long taproot which helps them suck up water from deep down in the soil and give them that hardiness.
+Echinacea grows a long taproot which helps them suck up water from deep down in the soil and give them that hardiness.
 This taproot also means that they aren’t a good perennial to divide.
-Allow the plants to clump and if you want to plant more start them from seed, cuttings, or grab a new transplant.

 These low-maintenance plants don’t need pruning throughout the year, but you can prune them to increase blooms and extend bloom time.

-Echinacea are already quite a long-blooming plant starting in midsummer and going all the way into the mid fall in my Zone 7 garden.
+Echinacea is already quite a long-blooming plant starting in midsummer and going all the way into the mid-fall in my Zone 7 garden.
 If you’re lucky enough to have a large space with a collection of plants, you can really extend the bloom time by cutting back some of the plants in midsummer.

-Cutting back the plants delays blooming so you can either cut back all your plants for a late summer and fall display, or only cut back some of the plants and stagger the bloom times for an even longer season.
-This is where the Fiskars PowerGear2® Pruner comes in quite handy.
-The power gear action makes it easy to cut back even the thickest of stems with very little effort.
+Cutting back the plants delays blooming so you can either cut back all your plants for a late summer and fall display or only cut back some of the plants and stagger the bloom times for an even longer season.
+Fiskars makes some wonderful pruners that come in handy and cut through the thick stems with very little effort.

-You can also deadhead Echinacea to increase the size of the newer blooms.
+If you want to increase the size of newer forming blooms, you can deadhead Echinacea.
 If you follow the stem down to the first set of leaves you might see flower buds forming.

 Echinacea has been used medicinally throughout the ages.
 The following information is from Rosemary Gladstar’s Herbal Recipes for Vibrant Health.